 When you are walking on the street, you would see a person put his/her head into a garbage vain or crash at the wall.
 I recommend to look at that carefully because this might be a piece of art work.

+Mark Jenkins is an installation artist to make sculpture by using daily life goods such as plastic wrap and vinyl.
 This street-based artist visited Japan at the first time, in order to exhibit his works which is collaborating with Miho Kinomura from STUDIO.D.O.G.INC at the DIESEL DENIM GALLERY AOYAMA in Tokyo.